top of page

 What is an Existential Crisis?

 Human life is shaped not only by practical concerns, such as work, relationships, and daily responsibilities, but also by deeper, more abstract questions about existence itself.
 We ask ourselves: What is the purpose of my life?
 Who am I, really?
 What does it mean to be free?
-What happens when I die?
+Who will remember me and how will I be remembered when I die?
 These existential concerns can be defined as the awareness of mortality, freedom, isolation, and the search for meaning.

 Why Me?